Flat Earth Supporters Plan Antarctic Trip To Prove Theory

 According to the New York Post, this expedition is being organized by the Flat Earth International Conference (FEIC) and is set to occur sometime next year.
 However, further details of the exploratory trip are being kept under wraps by the organization.

-It may seem like a fairly straight-forward expedition for the flat Earth supporters.
+It may seem like a fairly straightforward expedition for the flat Earth supporters.
 However, as IFL Science points out, Antarctica is covered by the Antartic Treaty of 1961.
 This international treaty sees a universal claim on the territory which means no one country can claim territorial sovereignty in Antarctica.

 While this may hinder the FEIC’s discovery of the region, it may actually work in their favor.
 Flat Earth supports have claimed that this treaty works to strongly restrict private exploration of the area.
 So, it gives the group an opportunity to explore parts of the area but still not totally prove or disprove their theory, leaving the situation open for their own interpretation of whether or not the Earth is flat.